Vincent van Gogh

-Born into an upper-middle-class family, Van Gogh drew as a child and was serious, quiet and thoughtful, but showed signs of mental instability.
-As a young man, he worked as an art dealer, often travelling, but became depressed after he was transferred to London.
-He turned to religion and spent time as a missionary in southern Belgium.
-Later he drifted into ill-health and solitude.
-He was keenly aware of modernist trends in art and, while back with his parents, took up painting in 1881.
-His younger brother, Theo, supported him financially, and the two of them maintained a long correspondence.

-Van Gogh's early works consist of mostly still lifes and depictions of peasant labourers.
-In 1886, he moved to Paris, where he met members of the artistic avant-garde, including Émile Bernard and Paul Gauguin, who were seeking new paths beyond Impressionism.
-Frustrated in Paris and inspired by a growing spirit of artistic change and collaboration, in February 1888 Van Gogh moved to Arles in southern France to establish an artistic retreat and commune.
-Once there, his paintings grew brighter and he turned his attention to the natural world, depicting local olive groves, wheat fields and sunflowers.
-Van Gogh invited Gauguin to join him in Arles and eagerly anticipated Gauguin's arrival in late 1888.
+Born into an upper-middle-class family in Zundert, Van Gogh drew as a child and was serious, quiet and thoughtful.
+As a young man he worked as an art dealer, often travelling, but became depressed after he was transferred to London.
+He turned to religion, and spent time as a Protestant missionary in southern Belgium.
+He drifted in ill health and solitude before taking up painting in 1881, having moved back home with his parents.
+His younger brother Theo supported him financially, and the two kept up a long correspondence by letter.
+His early works, mostly still lifes and depictions of peasant labourers, contain few signs of the vivid colour that distinguished his later work.
+In 1886, he moved to Paris, where he met members of the avant-garde, including Émile Bernard and Paul Gauguin, who were reacting against the Impressionist sensibility.
+As his work developed he created a new approach to still lifes and local landscapes.
+His paintings grew brighter in colour as he developed a style that became fully realised during his stay in Arles in the south of France in 1888.
+During this period he broadened his subject matter to include series of olive trees, wheat fields and sunflowers.

-Van Gogh suffered from psychotic episodes and delusions.
-He worried about his mental stability, and often neglected his physical health, did not eat properly and drank heavily.
-His friendship with Gauguin ended after a confrontation with a razor when, in a rage, he mutilated his left ear.
-Van Gogh spent time in psychiatric hospitals, including a period at Saint-Rémy.
-After he discharged himself and moved to the Auberge Ravoux in Auvers-sur-Oise near Paris, he came under the care of the homeopathic doctor Paul Gachet.
-His depression persisted, and on 29 July 1890 Van Gogh died from his injuries after shooting himself in the chest with a revolver.
+Van Gogh suffered from psychotic episodes and delusions and though he worried about his mental stability, he often neglected his physical health, did not eat properly and drank heavily.
+His friendship with Gauguin ended after a confrontation with a razor, when in a rage, he severed part of his own left ear.
+He spent time in psychiatric hospitals, including a period at Saint-Rémy.
+After he discharged himself and moved to the Auberge Ravoux in Auvers-sur-Oise near Paris, he came under the care of the homoeopathic doctor Paul Gachet.
+His depression continued and on 27 July 1890, Van Gogh shot himself in the chest with a revolver.
+He died from his injuries two days later.

-Van Gogh's work began to attract critical artistic attention in the last year of his life.
-After his death, his art and life story captured public imagination as an emblem of misunderstood genius, due in large part to the efforts of his widowed sister-in-law Johanna van Gogh-Bonger.
-His bold use of colour, expressive line and thick application of paint inspired avant-garde artistic groups like the Fauves and German Expressionists in the early 20th century.
-Van Gogh's work gained widespread critical and commercial success in the following decades, and he has become a lasting icon of the romantic ideal of the tortured artist.
-Today, Van Gogh's works are among the world's most expensive paintings ever sold.
-His legacy is celebrated by the Van Gogh Museum in Amsterdam, which holds the world's largest collection of his paintings and drawings.
+Van Gogh was unsuccessful during his lifetime and was considered a madman and a failure.
+He became famous after his suicide, and exists in the public imagination as the quintessential misunderstood genius, the artist "where discourses on madness and creativity converge".
+His reputation began to grow in the early 20th century as elements of his painting style came to be incorporated by the Fauves and German Expressionists.
+He attained widespread critical, commercial and popular success over the ensuing decades, and is remembered as an important but tragic painter, whose troubled personality typifies the romantic ideal of the tortured artist.